 A Growth Engine Slows

-Since the 2008 global financial crisis, China’s commitment to deliver both monetary and fiscal stimulus in the domestic economy has been the growth engine of the global economy.
+Since the 2008 global financial crisis, China’s commitment to delivering both monetary and fiscal stimulus in the domestic economy has been the growth engine of the global economy.
 However, the country amassed a significant amount of debt in the process.
 Without a pickup in growth elsewhere around the globe, we are concerned that the sustainability of this debt-fueled model will erode and present challenges going forward.

 China’s growth is already slowing as the country pivots from a manufacturing-based economy to one driven by consumption.
 While we believe the transition to consumption remains on track, albeit relatively early in the process, we expect that the search for levers to boost growth will mean continued volatility in 2017.
-Yet, our recent visits to China convince us that growth is unlikely to collapse overnight, and that the world’s second-largest economy presents some attractive investment opportunities.
+Yet, our recent visits to China convince us that growth is unlikely to collapse overnight and that the world’s second-largest economy presents some attractive investment opportunities.

 A Triangle At The Heart Of The Struggle

 The core of the issue is China’s ongoing policy conundrum, says Equity Research Analyst Barrington Pitt Miller.
 The country has targeted economic growth of 6.5% to 7% annually for the next five years, while also striving to maintain full employment and reduce leverage.

 Social stability is of paramount concern for the central government, meaning that a reduction of the growth target is highly unlikely in Mr. Pitt Miller’s view; less growth would employ fewer people and could potentially lead to unrest.
 In recent years, growth – and therefore employment – has been sustained through credit and fiscal stimulus.
 Mr. Pitt Miller sees a fundamental disconnect between the central government’s gross domestic product (GDP) ambition and its leverage rhetoric.

 China cannot slow leverage and achieve the current GDP target without help from the rest of the world through economic growth.